 How to avoid: The MSRP is a good benchmark for where to start your negotiations.
 The car dealer is expecting you to push for a price decrease, so remain steadfast in haggling for the price that is right for you.

 How to better prepare yourself for buying a car

 Car buying can be an exciting and emotional process.
 But getting the best deal and the most suitable vehicle for your lifestyle, needs and budget requires removing emotions from the process as much as possible, while also arming yourself with plenty of information and research.

-Before heading to the dealership to do a test drive, look into multiple vehicle options, research reviews of dealerships and compare quotes from auto loan lenders.
+Before putting the key in the ignition, look into multiple vehicle options, research reviews of dealerships and compare quotes from auto loan lenders.
 The more information you have at your fingertips when doing test drives, the better.